matthew-dong-dev/ICS-research/dev-notes/data-action-items.md

 [x] **writing courseDescriptionFinalFile to env.json should be a .tsv file** [x] what's the way to test if env.json works not just env.test.json? - we can assume if np mode works with the dummy_data files then production will work bc they are the same files.
 What about the files that were diffed by github?  well if they were actually changed then Run took them from the latest pipeline run so np and p mode should still be the same
+- refresh.sh (from Models) is dumping outputs into timestamped `salt` - why?
+SAlt stands for serendipitous alternatives

 ### Task: SQL DB Transition instead of pandas